 We do no credit checks and using Lendtable will not affect your credit score!

-We give you your Lendtable Cash either via prepaid card or directly to your checking account.
+We give you your Lendtable Cash through monthly installments directly to your checking account.
 This way, the money replaces exactly what is being contributed to max out the benefits!
 We also check with you to make sure your 401(k) or ESPP contribution is set to the amount needed to max out your benefit.

 Yes!
 Once you have set your payroll deduction so that you are getting your full employee benefit, we will give you the money you need to cover your lost liquidity (the money that you are taking from your paycheck and putting towards your benefits).

 While we currently cannot do it for you, we are working diligently to provide that feature.
 However, we do have instructions depending on your employer.